About this property

-CASA BUSI' is nearby St. Mary Major Basilica, between the Esquiline and the Rione Monti.
+The apartment is located nearby St. Mary Major Basilica, between the Esquiline and the Rione Monti.

 Esquilino and Monti district are very close but very different quarters: Monti has combined the memories of the Suburra (a large and densely-populated district of ancient Rome) with fashionable places and craft workshops.
 Esquilino is the multiethnic heart of the city.